Retail operations intelligence platform

 19 · Challenges & iterations

-Refining clarity, responsiveness, and consistency
+Refining clarity, responsiveness, and platform consistency

 Managing information density